Three seats remaining for the February Chair Seminar

-November 7, 2013.
-The CCAS Board of Directors is pleased to announce the publication of the Standards of Practice: A Self-Assessment Guide for Colleges/Schools of Arts & Sciences.
+The CCAS Board of Directors offers it members the Standards of Practice: A Self-Assessment Guide for Colleges/Schools of Arts & Sciences.
 The Standards were developed to help deans evaluate whether their colleges or schools maintain policies and practices that align with the best practices and standards in higher education.
 The Standards are not intended to be prescriptive; rather, they serve as constructive guidelines to deans as you with work within the context of your own institution.

 The Standards and accompanying Scoring Rubric are available to members of CCAS.
 Log into this page (above, right), then, under Resources, hold your cursor over Standards of Practice, and click "A Self-Assessment Guide" to download the document or "Scoring Rubric," which is an Excel-based tool to assist you in conducting a systematic analysis of your policies and practices.
 Hard copies also are available upon request.